ABOUT FIRST REGIONAL LIBRARY

 David Brown, Public Relations Specialist

 The First Regional Library is governed by a five-member Board of Trustees, the Members representing each of the five counties served by the Library System.

 Evelyn Hubbard– Representing Tunica County

 YOUR LIBRARY CARD

-Your First Regional Library card can be used at any of the thirteen branches in the system.
+Your First Regional Library card can be used at any of the fourteen branches in the system.
 Anyone who lives, works, owns property, or goes to school in one of the five counties is eligible for a free library card.
-The replacement cost for a lost library card is $1.
-The Library offers a special key-ring library card, so if you want to turn in your old card for the new one, it will only cost you a dollar.
+We have NEW NO-FINES card options for kids!

 To review your account or to renew items, you will need your PIN #.
 To get this number, call one of the library branches.